Personalized Integrated Prevention Program for Reducing Heavy Drinking and Sexual Assault on College Campuses

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on alcohol use and sexual assault prevention, so it's best to check with the trial organizers for specific guidance.

-What data supports the effectiveness of this treatment for reducing heavy drinking and sexual assault on college campuses?
+What evidence suggests that this trial's treatments could be effective for reducing heavy drinking and sexual assault on college campuses?

 Amanda Gilmore, PhD